bsempir0x65/CTF_Writeups/Decompetition_CTF_2022/README.md

   return 0;
 }
 ```
 So we had a running code and our internal tests showed that in small the program we had is working.
 But we never looked into the disassembly per se.
-If you never had done in c++ before its kinda hard to figure the easy stuff like print something ... .
+If you never had done something in c++ before its kinda hard to figure the easy stuff like print something ... .
 So once we had that 3 test cases out of 5 went successful trough for us and in total we had 38% in this challenge.
 This was more than enough for a crash course in c++ .
 Unfourtnatly this time we did not really do reverse engineering it was more try and error like a programming exercise, with the difference that we started with a broken code.
 So like any tutor at unverisity once they have you to teach something and explain why your code is broken. (👍 ͡❛ ͜ʖ ͡❛)👍 love you all my tutors (👍 ͡❛ ͜ʖ ͡❛)👍

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/Decompetition_CTF_2022/img/blaise_result.png" alt="result" width="50%" height="50%">